 7. Ask students to write about their classmates and teachers.
-Encourage them to use new vocabulary and provide them with the necessary language.
+Encourage them to use the new vocabulary and provide them with the necessary language.
 When they finish the task, ask the students to peer-edit the other students' work.
 Monitor students and provide them with constructive feedback.

-UNIT 2 D WHERE TO TAKE JACK?
+WHERE TO TAKE JACK?